AbedElazizShe/light_compressor/README.md

 To report an issue, please specify the following:
 - Device name
 - Android version
-- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1yXTX9EnodRd1Bsw7UhAQsf6n3zJ9_u0Z/view?usp=sharing).
+- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1HiAPlic3pPkant_RoyJcFZhTcWwP9mAT/view?usp=sharing).

 ## Compatibility
 Minimum Android SDK: the plugin requires a minimum API level of 21.

 The minimum iOS version supported is 11.

-## What's next?

-- Allow passing a custom video width, height, and bitrate to avoid allowing the library to auto-generate the values.
-- Improve the speed of compression.
-- Simplify the plugin's APIs to make it easier to implement.

 ## Dart Versions